Heapy/kotbot/core-gen/src/main/resources/latest.md

 #### getChat

-Use this method to get up to date information about the chat (current name of the user for one-on-one conversations, current username of a user, group or channel, etc.).
-Returns a Chat object on success.
+Use this method to get up-to-date information about the chat.
+Returns a ChatFullInfo object on success.

 | Parameter | Type | Required | Description |
 | --- | --- | --- | --- |